zuki/retro-v/README.md

 **THIS IS STILL WORK IN PROGRESS!!!
 NOT YET READY FOR 100% COMPLIANCE OR ZEPHYR!**

-Retro-V soft core has 2-stage pipeline with 4 cycles per stage, so on average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per sec max):
+Retro-V soft core has 2-stage pipeline ( or more precisely 1.5-stage pipeline ; ) with 4 cycles per stage, so on average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per sec max):

 * **Cycle 1** - Fetch 1st byte of the instruction (lowest one)